You are in the latest manual of the MINERVA Platform » examples

 Coloring the CellDesigner areas

-In MINERVA, you can customize areas drawn in CellDesigner.
+In the MINERVA Platform, you can customize areas drawn in CellDesigner.
 By default they are grey,

 and the only customization that CellDesigner allows is changing of the font size and color.

-In MINERVA, you can change the color of the area by inserting
+In the MINERVA Platform, you can change the color of the area by inserting the

-BackgroundColor command in the name of the overlay.
+BackgroundColor tag in the name of the CellDesigner layer.

-The first line will be treated as a name, second and later will be treated as commands.
+The first line in the layer will be treated as the name, second and later will be treated as commands.

 Overriding the order of appearance in the semantic zoom

-In MINERVA, you can customize the order, in which the elements, interactions, compartments and areas appear in the semantic zoom.
+In the MINERVA Platform, you can customize the order, in which the elements, interactions, compartments and areas appear in the semantic zoom.